JSpeedie/scribbles/gdb/01-basics/README.md

-(gdb) s       // Same as the previous command, but using the shorthand (gdb) continue    // Run the program until it hits the next breakpoint (gdb) c           // Same as the previous command, but using the shorthand
+(gdb) s       // Same as the previous command, but using the shorthand (gdb) continue    // Run the program until it hits the next breakpoint (gdb) c           // Same as the previous command, but using the shorthand (gdb) finish    // Run the program until it returns from the current function (gdb) fin       // Same as the previous command, but using the shorthand
 ```

 ## 5.2.
 Checking the state of variables